tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 You could use `\b[1-9][0-9]{3}\b` to match a number between 1000 and 9999. `\b[1-9][0-9]{2,4}\b` matches a number between 100 and 99999.
 Notice the use of the word boundaries.

+### Greediness, laziness & catastrophic backtracking

+Regular expressions match from left to right.
+Each component of the pattern matches the longest possible string before yielding to the next component, a characteristic known as **greediness**.

+Even though regex notation makes greedy operators the default, they probably shouldn’t be.
+You should use lazy operators.
+These versions match as few characters of the input as they can.
+If that fails, they match more.
+In many situations, these operators are more efficient and closer to what you want than the greedy versions.

+You can apply the regex `/t[a-z]*i/` to the string "titanic".
+This regex is basically a pattern that starts with t, ends with i, and has some letters in between.
+Regular expressions are **by default greedy**, so the match would return "titani".
+It finds the largest sub-string possible to fit the pattern.\
+However, you can add a `?` after the `*` or `+` symbols to change them into **lazy matching**.\
+The string "titanic" matched against the adjusted regex of `/t[a-z]*?i/` returns "ti".

+Most people new to regular expressions will attempt to use `<.+>`.
+They will be surprised when they test it on a string like `This is a <EM>first</EM> test`.
+You might expect the regex to match `<EM>` and when continuing after that match, `</EM>`.

+But it does not.
+The regex will match `<EM>first</EM>`.
+Obviously not what we wanted.
+The reason is that the plus is _greedy_.
+That is, the plus causes the regex engine to repeat the preceding token as often as possible.
+Only if that causes the entire regex to fail, will the regex engine _backtrack_.
+That is, it will go back to the plus, make it give up the last iteration, and proceed with the remainder of the regex

 ## Optional Items `?`

 - The `?` symbol có 2 chức năng: optional matching & lazy matching